FedSKD: Aggregation-free Model-heterogeneous Federated Learning via Multi-dimensional Similarity Knowledge Distillation for Medical Image Classification: Abstract

 \section{Abstract}

 Federated learning (FL) enables privacy-preserving collaborative model training without direct data sharing.
-Model-heterogeneous FL (MHFL) extends this paradigm by allowing clients to train personalized models with heterogeneous architectures tailored to their computational resources and application-specific needs.
-However, existing MHFL methods predominantly rely on centralized aggregation, which introduces scalability and efficiency bottlenecks, or impose restrictions requiring partially identical model architectures across clients.
-While peer-to-peer (P2P) FL removes server dependence, it suffers from model drift and knowledge dilution, limiting its effectiveness in heterogeneous settings.
-To address these challenges, we propose FedSKD, a novel MHFL framework that facilitates direct knowledge exchange through round-robin model circulation, eliminating the need for centralized aggregation while allowing fully heterogeneous model architectures across clients.
+Model-heterogeneous FL (MHFL) enables clients to train personalized models with heterogeneous architectures, but existing methods mainly rely on centralized aggregation or require partially identical architectures, limiting scalability and efficiency.
+Current peer-to-peer (P2P) FL frameworks, though removing server dependence, have not been adapted to heterogeneous models and suffer from model drift and knowledge dilution.
+To address these challenges, we propose FedSKD, a novel P2P MHFL framework for medical image classification that facilitates direct knowledge exchange through round-robin model circulation, eliminating the need for centralized aggregation while allowing fully heterogeneous model architectures across clients.
 FedSKD’s key innovation lies in multi-dimensional similarity knowledge distillation, which enables bidirectional cross-client knowledge transfer at batch, pixel/voxel, and region levels for heterogeneous models in FL.
 This approach mitigates catastrophic forgetting and model drift through progressive reinforcement and distribution alignment while preserving model heterogeneity.
-Extensive evaluations on fMRI-based autism spectrum disorder diagnosis and skin lesion classification demonstrate that FedSKD outperforms state-of-the-art heterogeneous and homogeneous FL baselines, achieving superior personalization (client-specific accuracy) and generalization (cross-institutional adaptability).
-These findings underscore FedSKD’s potential as a scalable and robust solution for real-world medical federated learning applications.
+Extensive evaluations on fMRI-based autism spectrum disorder diagnosis and skin lesion classification demonstrate that FedSKD outperforms state-of-the-art heterogeneous and homogeneous FL baselines, achieving superior personalization and cross-institutional generalization.
+These findings underscore FedSKD’s potential as a scalable and robust solution for real-world medical federated learning.